heavyai/heavydb/docs/MapDGuide.in.md

 ```

 # Starting and Stopping MapD Services
 MapD consists of two system services: `mapd_server` and `mapd_web_server`.
-These services may be started individually or run via the interactive script `startmapd`.
+These services may be started individually using `systemd` or run via the interactive script `startmapd`.
 For permanent installations, it is recommended that you use `systemd` to manage the MapD services.

 ## MapD Via `startmapd`
 MapD may be run via the `startmapd` script provided in `$MAPD_PATH/startmapd`.
 This script handles creating the `data` directory if it does not exist, inserting a sample dataset if desired, and starting both `mapd_server` and `mapd_web_server`.